 Tune-ups beat breakdowns

 Annual service on HVAC, HRV/ERV, and fireplaces costs far less than emergency calls.
-A furnace service contract with a yearly fee can save you hundreds if a breakdown occurs, especially on a cold night.
+A furnace service contract with a yearly fee can save you hundreds if a breakdown occurs, especially on a chilly night.
 Technicians catch minor issues before they turn into costly repairs, keeping your warranty valid.
-This is not a DIY job (other than changing filters);call a trusted local professional.
+This is not a DIY job (other than changing filters); call a trusted local professional.

 For reliable local service, check: